 - Right to be Informed: You have the right to be informed about the purposes for which your personal data is processed and to be informed of a personal data breach (unless the breach is unlikely to be prejudicial to you).

-We may collect such categories of personal information directly from you, such as when you complete forms; indirectly from you, such as observing your actions on the Site; and from publicly available sources.
+We may collect such categories of personal information directly from you, such as when you complete forms; indirectly from you, such as observing your actions on this site; and from publicly available sources.

 California residents have the following rights, subject to certain exceptions as set forth in the CCPA: